sydasif/my-pandoc-book/chapters/21-netmiko.md

     with open(f"{device['host']}_{time_stamp}.cfg", 'w') as f:
         f.write(sh_run)
-        print("

-Backup saved")
+        print("Backup saved")

 print("Finished backup process.")

-# Explanation:
-# - Define device details for Cisco devices including host, username, password, and device type.
-# - Retrieve the running configuration of each device and save it to a file with a timestamp.
-# - Print messages to indicate the backup process.
 ```

+### Explanation

+- Define device details for Cisco devices including host, username, password, and device type.
+- Retrieve the running configuration of each device and save it to a file with a timestamp.
+- Print messages to indicate the backup process.

 ## Conclusion